uzh/z-pool-tool/doc/ARCHITECTURE.md

 ## Component diagram

+Every component is assumed to have access to the `Main Database`, so this dependency is not explicitly listed.

 ![Overview of software components](doc/images/component.svg "Component diagram")

 ### Command & Domain

+The domain model contains all the business rules.
+Users interact with it by sending it commands to mutate data.

 #### Settings
-The settings component takes care of email templates and user specific settings such as i18n.
-It uses the main database.
+The settings component takes care of user settings and message data such as email templates.

 #### Experiment
-The experiment component takes care of managing experiments and sessions and of inviting participants.
-It uses the `Messaging` component.
+The experiment component takes care of managing experiments, session experiments and participations.

+##### Dependencies
+- `Participant Pool`
+- `Messages`
+- `Calendar`
+- `Customization`

 #### Payout
 Payout lists can be downloaded or forwarded to a payout tool

+##### Dependencies
+- `Payout Tool`

 #### Participant Pool
 Participants can register and fill in their details that make them eligible for certain studies

+##### Dependencies
+- `Participant Pool Database`
+- `Customization`

 ### Query

+Users send queries over HTTP to read aggregate data.

 #### Dashboard
 Overview of future sessions per assistant, list of assigned open experiments, list of incomplete list of sessions